VERITAS-Observatory/V2DL3/README.md

 ```
 conda env create -f environment.yml
 ```
 and an environment named v2dl3 will be created.
-After activating the environment just install pyV2DL3 as follows.
+After activating the environment (`conda activate v2dl3`), install pyV2DL3 as follows:

 ```
 pip install .